-A minimum of an upper second-class Bachelor's degree in a relevant subject from a UK university or an overseas qualification of an equivalent standard.
 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.
-The English language level for this programme is: Good.
-Further information can be found on our English language requirements http://www.ucl.ac.uk/prospective-students/graduate/life/international/english-requirements page.

 Months of entry

 The UCL Institute of Archaeology is the largest and most diverse archaeology department in the UK, offering students a range of opportunities.
 Students also benefit from a close proximity to the British Museum and the Natural History Museum (NHM), where the course instructors have strong research links.
 We also have links with the Department of Security and Crime Science.

-This particular MSc is unique, offering a combination of bioarchaeological and forensic principles for the study of human remains unlike anything else available in the UK.
+This particular MSc is unique, offering a combination of bioarchaeological and forensic anthropology for the study of human remains unlike anything else available in the UK.
 Students further benefit from access to a large collection of skeletal material for study, including dental and palaeopathology reference collections.
-Access to sophisticated equipment and techniques (laser scanner, SEM, thin sectioning, CT) is also available.
+Access to sophisticated equipment and techniques (laser scanner, SEM, thin sectioning, radiography) is also available.

 Course contact details